-JROTC STEM Leadership Academy Teacher Professional Development Opportunity technology, and engineering and experience a modified military environment so that they can become involved in STEM, ROTC and the Corps of Cadets as collegiate undergrads whether at Virginia Tech or otherwise, leading to careers in STEM.
+The JROTC STEM Leadership Academy is a weeklong residential camp for high school students who have previously participated in the Army 4th Brigade JROTC program in their high school.
+The main purpose and goal of this program are to introduce students to the various fields of science, technology, and engineering and experience a modified military environment so that they can become involved in STEM, ROTC and the Corps of Cadets as collegiate undergrads whether at Virginia Tech or otherwise, leading to careers in STEM.
 Participants spend half of their day in STEM-related activities including hands-on sessions, lab tours and they complete a design project, culminating in a showcase on the last day.
 The other half of the day is spent in military-related activities including high ropes challenge course, rappel tower, and archery.
 Military presentations led by the Corps of Cadets, ROTC, and the Army National Guard are also included in the programming.